-When Sean Simon was seven years old, he told his parents that he will someday become rich and buy the two castles that are located in nearby Lough Key Forest Park.
+When Sean Simon was seven years old, he told his parents that he would someday become rich and buy the two castles that are located in nearby Lough Key Forest Park.
 Here’s how he made that dream come true.

 “If you have more dreams than achievements - you're young.”